metio/terraform-provider-k8s/docs/data-sources/projectcontour_io_extension_service_v1alpha1_manifest.md

 Optional:

-- `idle` (String) Timeout for how long the proxy should wait while there is no activity during single request/response (for HTTP/1.1) or stream (for HTTP/2).Timeout will not trigger while HTTP/1.1 connection is idle between two consecutive requests.If not specified, there is no per-route idle timeout, though a connection manager-widestream_idle_timeout default of 5m still applies.
+- `idle` (String) Timeout for how long the proxy should wait while there is no activity during single request/response (for HTTP/1.1) or stream (for HTTP/2).
+Timeout will not trigger while HTTP/1.1 connection is idle between two consecutive requests.
+If not specified, there is no per-route idle timeout, though a connection manager-wide stream_idle_timeout default of 5m still applies.
-- `idle_connection` (String) Timeout for how long connection from the proxy to the upstream service is kept when there are no active requests.If not supplied, Envoy's default value of 1h applies.
+- `idle_connection` (String) Timeout for how long connection from the proxy to the upstream service is kept when there are no active requests.
+If not supplied, Envoy's default value of 1h applies.
-- `response` (String) Timeout for receiving a response from the server after processing a request from client.If not supplied, Envoy's default value of 15s applies.
+- `response` (String) Timeout for receiving a response from the server after processing a request from client.
+If not supplied, Envoy's default value of 15s applies.

 <a id="nestedatt--spec--validation"></a>